 STOP!
 Don’t buy ready made custard.
-It’s really simple to make custard at home from simple everyday ingredients.
+It’s really simple to make vanilla custard at home from simple everyday ingredients.

 However, as with pretty much everything I thought was difficult to make, it turns out it’s actually really easy.
 There’s just one simple rule to follow – you have to give it your full attention.
 No attempting to cook the rest of dinner, looking after your children or cleaning up.
 When it comes to custard, it’s all or nothing.

 If you can’t commit to giving it your full attention for 15 minutes, then you can either…

 - Make it in advance at a time that you’ll be free from interruptions (anyone for vanilla custard making at 3am), or

 - Buy ready made (I still do sometimes, it’s nice)

 You might be wondering why I bother to make my own custard when I’m perfectly happy to eat ready made.
 Here’s why…

 - Impromptu custard – My recipe uses only ingredients that I always have at home, so I can suddenly decide I need a bowl of warming bananas and custard and as if by magic it’s there.

 - Knowing that I’ve made something that I’d always thought was difficult (even if it actually isn’t) makes me feel clever, and I like feeling clever.

 Is it really proper custard if you use flour